 Just as Mamie Till honored the memory of her son Emmett by exposing the brutalities he suffered at the hands of two racists, we honor these aborted babies’ memories by exposing the cruelties they suffered.
 Their lives will not have been lost in vain if other babies are saved because their parents see what abortion would do to them.

 What would truly dishonor these children would be to hide the evidence of what was done to them for fear of upsetting some people or looking “extreme.”

-The remains of all the babies whose pictures we hold out on the streets were given a Christian burial.
 We continue to solemnly honor them by quietly, prayerfully holding their pictures out on the streets—the only baby pictures they will ever have.